JPJenna Press

 Content is the source of truth

-Editors should modify markdown source files.
-Generated files may exist, but they are outputs rather than hand-written truth.
+Editors should update Markdown and front matter.
+Generated files may exist, but they are outputs, not the hand-written source.

 Reusable blocks